 You should note that WordItOut is optimised for Firefox and Chrome, which we recommend.
-However, it should also work with Internet Explorer 9+, Safari and Opera.
-We only provide support for these browsers.
+However, it should also work with Safari and other browsers.

 Click here to find out which browser you are using, and to update or find an alternative.

 Check out our about fonts page for more information.

 We have chosen fonts which include a very wide range of characters so that they will work for as many languages as possible.
 The vast majority of our users will find their mother tongue fully supported.
 When viewing on the internet, any missing characters will be displayed with a simpler, default font from your computer, or as a blank if your computer doesn’t have a suitable font.
 Unfortunately, this does not happen when saving a word cloud as an image.

 We are unable to provide full font support for every language, but please contact us if you know any nice fonts with suitable licences that may extend our current selection.

 The following list shows the number of glyphs in each font.
 A glyph is an individual letter, punctuation mark or any character that a font may have.

 So the higher the number, the more languages that font supports.